wxWidgets/wxWidgets/docs/gtk/install.md

 If you compile wxWidgets on Linux for the first time and don't like to read install instructions just do the following in wxWidgets directory:

-    > mkdir buildgtk
+    $ mkdir buildgtk
-    > cd buildgtk
+    $ cd buildgtk
-    > ../configure --with-gtk
+    $ ../configure --with-gtk
-    > make
+    $ make
-    > sudo make install
+    $ sudo make install
-    > sudo ldconfig
+    $ sudo ldconfig

-[if you get "ldconfig: command not found", try using "/sbin/ldconfig"]
+(if you get "ldconfig: command not found", try using `/sbin/ldconfig`)

-If you don't do the 'make install' part, you can still use the libraries from the buildgtk directory, but they may not be available to other users.
+If you don't do the `make install` part, you can still use the libraries from the `buildgtk` directory, but they may not be available to other users.

-If you want to remove wxWidgets on Unix you can do this:

-    > sudo make uninstall
-    > sudo ldconfig

 Note that by default, GTK 3 is used.
-GTK 2 can be specified with --with-gtk=2.
+GTK 2 can be specified with `--with-gtk=2` configure option.

-If you use CMake, please see @ref overview_cmake for building wxWidgets using it.
+If you want to use CMake, please see @ref overview_cmake for building wxWidgets using it.

 Troubleshooting                    {#gtk_errors_simple}
 ---------------

-IMPORTANT NOTE:

-  When sending bug reports tell us what version of wxWidgets you are using (including the beta) and what compiler on what system.
-One
-  example: wxGTK 3.0.5, GCC 9.3.1, Fedora 31.
+*IMPORTANT NOTE:* When sending bug reports tell us the exact version of wxWidgets you are using as well as what compiler on what system.
+One example: wxGTK 3.0.5, GCC 9.3.1, Fedora 31.

 For any configure errors: please look at `config.log` file which was generated during configure run, it usually contains some useful information.